 Vlad the Impaler a.k.a.
 Vlad III, really was known as Vlad Dracula, which in the Slavonic language, means "son of the Dragon."
 He was described this way since his father was known as Vlad Dracul ("Vlad the Dargon") after becoming a member of the Order of the Dragon founded by the King of Hungary in 1408 CE as a group of Christian noble warriors united against the Muslim Ottomans in an imitation of the chivalric military orders of the Crusades.

 Vlad Dracula spent several of his young adult years as a hostage in the court of the Ottoman Empire's ruler after he and his father were captured in a campaign against the Ottomans, after which his father was released with a pledge of loyalty and tribute payments to the Ottomans secured by his son's life.
-This experience left him with mixed loyalties and a fluent mastery of Turkish and understanding of both Ottoman ways of life that he used to his advantage for the rest of his life.
+This experience left him with mixed loyalties and a fluent mastery of Turkish and understanding of both Ottoman and European ways of life that he used to his advantage for the rest of his life.